Jman0519/ModernGPU/README.md

 Data on the GPU is a buffer of one kind or another.
 ModernGPU lets you use any typed buffer/array that JS has to offer.
 However, it is up to you to match the type up in the shader program (int8 vs int 32 vs float).
 GPU Buffers also need to know their binding number and workgroup number.
 Binding number is basically what number argument the buffer is in the shader, and workgroup number is basically what number shader it is being used on.
 If/When you get aclimated to WGSL, these will make sense.

-ModernGPU exposes 3 functions/factories for making GPU buffers: createStorageBuffer, createUniformBuffer, and createOutputBuffer.
+ModernGPU exposes 3 functions/factories for making GPU buffers: createStorageBuffer, createInputBuffer, and createOutputBuffer.

 To create data that the GPU can use, use the ModernGPU.createStorageBuffer() method.
 This method will take a buffer of data (and binding number and workgroup number), and move all the data to the GPU for it to use while running programs.
 These are buffers that stay on the GPU only.
 You can pass them between shaders and change them and their changes will persist between function calls.
 Useful for things like starting a simulation with some state, and letting the GPU keep track of the state from there on out.